httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 ### id

-The "id" value of the Use-As-Dictionary header is a sf-string value that specifies a server identifier for the dictionary.
+The "id" value of the Use-As-Dictionary header is a String value that specifies a server identifier for the dictionary.
 If an "id" value is present and has a string length longer than zero then it MUST be sent to the server in a "Dictionary-ID" request header when the dictionary is advertised as being available.

 The server identifier MUST be treated as an opaque string by the client.